-Consultation question 2: Do you agree that for medium and large businesses, a minimum tax rate of 1% of turnover should apply to ensure that all medium and large businesses pay tax on St Helena?
+Consultation question 2: Should medium and large businesses, a minimum tax rate of 1% of turnover should apply to ensure that all medium and large businesses pay tax on St Helena?
+If not, should this be 0%, 2% or something else?